 Mode Description S Single-frame The camera takes one photograph each time the shutter-release button is pressed.
 The card access lamp will light while photographs are being recorded to the memory card.
 While photographs are being saved, any new photographs will be stored in a temporary memory buffer before being saved to the card.
 When this buffer is full, the shutter release will be disabled until enough memory is available in the buffer for the next photograph.
-C Continuous Photographs are taken at a maximum rate of approximately five frames per second while the shutter-release button is held down.
-Photographs are stored in a temporary memory buffer, which can hold a maximum of forty photographs.
-Additional photographs can be taken as soon as suf- ficient memory is available in the buffer.
-A maximum of forty photo- graphs (or twenty-seven images at an image-quality setting of RAW) can be taken before the buffer fills. స్ Self-timer Use this mode to reduce blurring caused by camera shake or to appear in photographs you take yourself.
+C Continuous Photographs are taken at a maximum rate of approximately three frames per second while the shutter-release button is held down.
+Photographs are stored in a temporary memory buffer, which can hold a maximum of nine photographs.
+Additional photographs can be taken as soon as suffi- cient memory is available in the buffer.
+A maximum of nine photographs (or six images at an image-quality setting of RAW) can be taken before the buffer fills; if ON is chosen for Custom Setting 36, the maximum is six photographs (four RAW images). స్ర Self-timer Use this mode to reduce blurring caused by camera shake or to appear in photographs you take yourself.